LuisYeah1234-hub/NativeLinux/README.md

 # NativeLinux

 Runs Linux in the Windows Native Mode (chkdsk screen).
-Supports Windows 2000 up to Windows 11 and also Works on the Open Source Project ReactOS.
+Supports Windows NT 4.0 up to Windows 11 and also Works on the Open Source Project ReactOS.

 > [!IMPORTANT]
 > Shift + ESC to return to the GUI.